 What is Assam CTC Tea?

 Black tea produced in the Indian state of Assam is known as Assam tea.
 Assam produced nearly exclusively black tea for the mainstream market until recently.
-Assam tea is a relatively young tea, despite being widely popular and accessible.
+Assam ctc tea online in Madhya Pradesh is a relatively young tea, despite being widely popular and accessible.
 Only 200 years or so ago did India begin to produce tea.

 Assam tea differs from other black teas in the following ways:

 The plant used to make Assam tea is Camellia sinensis var. assamica, which is indigenous to that region.

 The largest tea sector in India and the largest tea-growing region in the world, this region generates around 50% of all the tea consumed in India.

 It has over 50, 000 tea growers who produce nearly 49 million kilos of tea each year.
 While some of them are little tea gardens devoted to artisan and specialty teas, others are larger estates that produce teas for the mass market.

 Today, Assam tea is receiving considerably more respect and admiration due to a few small gardens.
 Up until recently, the majority of Assam tea was blended and mainly sold in tea bags.

 Because of the growing popularity of loose leaf tea, Assam had the opportunity to showcase the full beauty and adaptability of its indigenous tea plant.
 Today, you may purchase fantastic white, oolong, or green tea produced in this area, which is frequently highly valued and distinctive.
 In any case, black tea finally received the chance it deserved.

 There are two varieties of Assam tea.